Vivekx007/React-coding-problems/README.md

 # React-coding-problem
-## Create a functional component that displays data from https://reqres.in/api/users?
+## Q. Create a functional component that displays data from https://reqres.in/api/users?

 ```js
 import React, { useState, useEffect } from "react";